succinctlabs/sp1-contract-call/README.md

 ```

 After running the client program in the host, we generate a proof that can easily be verified on chain.
 In addition, the public values associated with our proof are abi-encoded, which allows us to use the output of the contract call on chain.
-Check out [`examples/uniswap/contracts`](./examples/uniswap/contracts/) for more details.
+Here is part of a sample contract that verifies this proof; check out [`examples/uniswap/contracts`](./examples/uniswap/contracts/) for more details.

 ```sol
 /// @title SP1 UniswapCall.